 Up to $100 Bonus Bets If Your Horse Runs 2nd or 3rd - Excl SA.
 Available a selected track only (Changes Daily).
 First fixed odds win bet only.
 T&C's apply and available on website.
 Is gambling a problem for you?
 Call Gambling Help on 1800 858 858 or visit www.gamlinghelponline.org.au.

 There are plenty of funding and withdrawal options, more than enough.
 Neds offers its own affinity debit card, something other bookies have and by far, the most convenient for any monetary management functions.

 We were happy about this latest development to Australian online wagering.
-We can finding nothing about which to experience qualms about Neds and we will attend eagerly to stay abreast of any new developments.
-We are especially anxious to see what happens when the AFL and NRL resumes next fall.
+We can find nothing about which to experience qualms about Neds and we will attend eagerly to stay abreast of any new developments.

 With Live Betting and many of the other features that have come to be expected, about the only thing we found missing was audio and video streaming of racing or sports, but that would never be a negative to the extent that we would shun Neds or another bookmaker we found appealing.